BYLAWS

 Annual dues shall be paid to the DSA National office.

-Members may also choose to contribute funds directly to the Providence DSA.
+Members may also choose to contribute funds directly to the Rhode Island DSA.

 Section A — Frequency and access